synapticsynergy/sfFoodTruckService/README.md

 yarn test
 ```

+### Style Guide

+For this project I'm using the popular [Standard JS Style Guide](https://standardjs.com).
+Eslint is installed to help keep styles consistent.

+### Given More Time

+Given more time, I would impliment integration tests for the AWS Lambda service.
+If this were a production quality service the integration tests would be a necessity.

+If I could start this project over again, I would have prioritized integration testing sooner.
+I would use the popular supertest module for this.

 ### Roadmap

 - Add ability map Yelp data to a business before returning results.
 - Include a deeplink to Yelp for more information.
-- Include a deeplink to maps.
-- Include a deeplink to call an uber to your current location.

 ### Notes on Data Filtering:

- - This service will only return food trucks that have currently approved permits.
+ - This service will only return food trucks located in San Francisco that have currently approved permits.